JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

     ![Refactor the buiness logic package](refactor-business-logic-package.png){width=500}

-3. Ignore all warnings about platform-dependent code, and click **Continue**.
+3. Ignore all warnings about platform-dependent code and click **Continue**.

     ![Warnings about platform-dependent code](warnings-android-specific-code.png){width=450}